So, you’re on your favorite torrent site, and you see these mysterious things called “magnet links”.

 Again, the big difference for you, is that magnet links require a few less clicks to use.
 Because they’re often trackerless, they’re also a little safer.
 Though not safe enough that you should stop using a good torrenting VPN to protect yourself.

-For actual torrent sites, the advantages are bigger.
+For actual torrent sites, the advantages of magnets are bigger.
 For starters, it creates a disconnect between the sites themselves and the copyrighted content that’s shared there, since they’re only actually providing the hash code.
 It’s up to your torrent client to use and download content based on that hash.

 Now, we could dig further into the technical aspects of magnet links.
 But that doesn’t really matter much to the average torrenter.